chilubagh/Building-data-pipeline-with-reddit_API/README.md

 ## Docker & Airflow

 The pipeline is scheduled daily.Each day, we'll extract the top Reddit posts for r/DataEngineering.
 Because LIMIT is set to None in the Reddit extraction script, it should in theory return all posts from the past 24 hours.

+we navigate to http://localhost:8080 to access the Airflow Web Interface.
+This is running within one of the Docker containers, which is mapping onto our local machine.
+If nothing shows up, give it a few minutes more.
+Password and username are both airflow.
+The dag `etl_reddit_pipeline` should be set to start running automatically once the containers are created.
+It may have already finished by the time you login.
+This option is set within the docker-compose file.
+The next DAG run will be at midnight.
+If you click on the DAG and look under the Tree view, all boxes should be dark green if the DAG run was successful.